-6. To end the adjustment, push the SET button or turn the ignition switch OFF.
-The display will stop flashing automatically and the adjustment will be cancelled if the button is not pushed for about 30 seconds.
+7. To end the adjustment, push and hold the button for more than 2 seconds or turn the ignition switch OFF.
+The display will stop flashing automatically and the adjustment will be cancelled if the button is not pressed for about 30 seconds.